LennaHammer/English/EVP/out/words_adverb.md

 ## 33. past ## preposition ; adverb
 /pæst/ TIME
 [A1]used to say what the time is when it is a particular number of minutes after an hour
-- It's 5/10/a quarter/20/25/half past three.
+- It's `5/10/a quarter/20/25/half` past three.
 - I've got to leave at twenty past or I'll be late.

 ## 34. really ## adverb
 /ˈriː.li/ VERY GREAT
 [A1]very or very much
-- She's really friendly/nice.
+- She's really `friendly/nice`.
-- I really like/love them.
+- I really `like/love` them.
-- That's really interesting.
+- That's really `interesting`.
-- It's a really difficult decision.
+- It's a really `difficult` decision.

 ## 35. sometimes ## adverb
 /ˈsʌm.tɑɪmz/